vygr/ChrysaLisp/docs/ENVIRONMENT.md

 ## Symbols

-Symbols are a ChrysaLisp object that is a sequence of characters, similar to string objects, but the difference is that a symbol has been 'interned'.
-What this means is that during the `(read)` part of the REPL symbols are read in and a test is made to see if such a symbol already exists.
-If it does then the symbol that has been read in is replaced with the existing symbol object, if not a new symbol object is created and stored.
+Symbols are a ChrysaLisp object that are a sequence of characters, similar to string objects, but the difference is that a symbol has been 'interned'.
+What this means is that during the `(read)` part of the REPL, when symbols are read, a test is made to see if this symbol already exists.
+If it does then the symbol that has been read is replaced with the existing symbol object, if not a new symbol object is created and stored.

 In this way ALL symbol objects that have the same character sequence become the exact same object in memory, and share the same memory location.